 By no means should you feel obligated to shave your body hair.
 It would be totally understandable if the inevitable razor burn, ingrown hairs, and shaving nicks weren’t worth it to you to have hair-free skin.
 Or if, at the end of the day, you simply prefer your body hair as it naturally is.
 But if a pain-free close shave is what you’re after, we want to help you get the best results out of your shaving experience—and it all starts with the prep.

 Dry shavers, you might want to rethink your ways.
-According to Dr. Melissa Kanchanapoomi Levin, M.D., dermatologist and founder of Entière Dermatology in NYC, dry shaving causes micro cuts in the skin, as well as folliculitis, ingrowns, irritation, and dryness.
+According to Dr. Melissa Kanchanapoomi Levin, dry shaving causes micro cuts in the skin, as well as folliculitis, ingrowns, irritation, and dryness.
 As tempting as it might be to quickly touch up a few spots sans water, shaving cream, and lotion, proper skincare both before and after you shave is crucial for maintaining healthy skin.
 Ahead, Dr. Levin’s five best tips for getting the best shave.

 Soften the Hair With a Steamy Shower